 Is there a 64-Bit Version of IBM Communications Server for Windows?

+There is no 64-Bit Version of IBM Communications Server for Windows.
 The SNA API client can connect to a CS Windows 32-bit server only.

 Resolving the problem

 The strategy for the Windows platform with the distributed Communications Server product is the following:

 The Communications Server for Windows and the Personal Communications for Windows products provide a full SNA stack on 32-bit operating systems.
 These products will continue to be supported for some time.
 For Windows 64-bit operating systems, the strategy is to replace the SNA API libraries supported by CS Windows and PCOMM with the IBM Remote API client for Windows that are part of the Communications Server for Data Center Deployment v7 product.